 Cher volunteered at Marbridge for over 4 years.
 Marbridge is a live-in facility that caters to adults with physical and cognitive disabilities.
 She assisted the residence in their equine therapy program classes and assisted in training the Special Olympic Equine Team.

 In April 2011, she started trick training under the instruction of the amazing trick trainer; Sue De Laurentis, owner of Imagine a Horse.
-Check her out at www.imagineahorse.com.
-While working with Sue, Cher had the pleasure to work with one of her Gypsy horse students.
+While working with Sue, Cher had the pleasure to work with one of her Gypsy horses in training.
 That is when she fell in love with this amazing breed.
 We hope that we can show you and your family the joy that we get from sharing our world with you!

 Phone: 512-590-5879 (note: our office number is answered during the hours of 8 a.m.-6 p.m.
 Please leave a message and your call will be returned by the following business day).